railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 Project Management
 ==================

-In the previous chapter you deal with the financial management of projects, which was based on Open ERP's analytic accounts, structured into cases.
+In the previous chapter you dealt with the financial management of projects, which was based on OpenERP's analytic accounts, structured into cases.
 This way of working enables you to analyze time plans and budgets, to control invoicing, and to manage your different contracts.

 In this chapter you can use operational project management to organize tasks and plan the work you